K-Cups: Are They Really Safe?

 Mike Dupee, vice president of sustainability for Green Mountain, even stated, “The trade-off that we need to consider is, for shaving a few seconds off the amount of time it takes me to make my coffee in the morning, what is it costing in terms of what’s going to the landfill, what kinds of non-renewable source materials like fossil fuel-derived plastics are being used, and what other environmental costs are associated with that.”

 People love the convenience of the Keurig.
 How quickly it brews, how there is no cleanup afterwards, and the endless variety of coffee blends and flavors available to brew.
 However, no one should ingest coffee from flavored coffee beans.
-To learn why, please refer back to our blog post on it.

 If you are looking for a machine like the Keurig that brews one cup at a time and has no cleanup, then I suggest looking at the Jura Capresso coffee makers.
 They do everything that the Keurig does, but without the K-Cups.
 You fill the machine with your favorite coffee beans and push one button, and it grinds the beans and brews a true FRESH cup of coffee.
 There are also models that you can hook up to your milk container and make lattes and cappuccinos.